 Both forms can be used in both supplements and topicals—however, there are reasons formulators may choose one or the other:

 - Ubiquinol.
-Because this is more clinically bioavailable and effective at affecting CoQ10 status and oxidative stress biomarkers, it is often used in supplements in order to reach peak efficacy.*
+Because this is more clinically bioavailable and effective at affecting CoQ10 status and oxidative stress biomarkers7, it is often used in supplements in order to reach peak efficacy.*

 - Ubiquinone.
 Because this is the more stable version, it is commonly used in skin care topicals.
 Because topicals contain multiple ingredients, and preservative systems for aqueous formulas, they need stabilized activities; otherwise, the ingredient's efficacy will be reduced when it comes in contact with other ingredients and water.